Michael Harris II Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA among all league pitching staffs (4.00).
+- The Giants' 4.03 team ERA ranks 11th among all MLB pitching staffs.

-- Giants pitchers combine to give up 138 home runs (1.1 per game), the fifth-fewest in the league.
+- The Giants surrender the sixth-fewest home runs in baseball (140 total, 1.1 per game).

-- Walker gets the start for the Giants, his 11th of the season.
-He is 4-2 with a 2.14 ERA and 53 strikeouts through 46 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.